 This Instant Pot Butternut Squash Risotto is a delicious, flavourful take on a fall risotto with crispy sage, shallots and garlic in a creamy parmesan broth.
 It's also a way to make risotto with no hands on cooking time in one pot!

-I think this basically has a lot to do with the fact that I never thought a risotto could turn out so well in the Instant Pot, and technically this is not a *true* risotto because it's not using the traditional arborio rice but it's so creamy and luxurious that taste-wise you basically can't tell the difference.
+I never thought a risotto could turn out so well in the Instant Pot, and technically this is not a *true* risotto because it's not using the traditional arborio rice, but it's so creamy and luxurious that taste-wise you basically can't tell the difference.

 What I do really like about making this Butternut Squash Risotto in the Instant Pot is how quickly it comes together and that you don't need to do a whole bunch of extra steps like roasting the squash in the oven.